B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 Safety depends on the particular property.

 B&B hosts often lock the property’s front door from late evening to early morning hours, so there may be an evening curfew (like 11 pm to 6 am).
-Many hotels allow guests to bring non-guest visitors into the room, while B&Bs typically prohibit this.
+Many hotels allow guests to bring non-guests to their room, while B&Bs typically prohibit this.
 Hotels and B&Bs that have an on-site bar, restaurant or cafe typically prohibit non-guests customers from entering guest-only areas.
 To read all about B&B safety, click here.

 Privacy Comparison